dojo/docs/dojox/cometd.rst

 Basic Example
 -------------

-Using dojox.cometd to connect to a Bayeux-compliant is very straightforward:
+Using dojox.cometd to connect to a Bayeux-compliant server is very straightforward:

 .. cv-compound::